Naveenreddy2711999/Balancing-the-Imbalance-SMOTE-vs.-ADASYN-in-IoT-Machine-Learning-Applications/README.md

 * **Hybrid SMOTE + ADASYN** increased complexity without significant gains.

 ### 🏆 Final Recommendation

-SMOTE combined with Random Forest or XGBoost provides the most reliable and accurate intrusion detection performance for highly imbalanced IoT datasets
+> **SMOTE combined with Random Forest or XGBoost provides the most reliable and accurate intrusion detection performance for highly imbalanced IoT datasets.**

+---

+## 🪪 License

+This project is licensed under the **MIT License**.

+You are free to:

+* Use
+* Modify
+* Distribute
+* Publish

+this project **with proper attribution to the author**.

 ---